ruby-rice/rice/README.md

 ~~~

 Here the directory proxy overrides the methods for Ruby exposure and
-implements the required actions to pass flow around the heirarchy
+implements the required actions to pass flow around the hierarchy
 appropriately.
 The pattern shown here is that the actual override will
 call down into Ruby, handling any type conversions, while a
-default_methodName method handles calling up into C++ and will be the
+`default_methodName` method handles calling up into C++ and will be the
 method wrapped into Rice.

-The default_doWork method will be used as Rice's hookup of calling back up the
+The `default_doWork` method will be used as Rice's hookup of calling back up the
-heirarchy (wrapping is below).
+hierarchy (wrapping is below).
 This method needs to do one of two things: call
-up the class heirarchy, as seen here, or call raisePureVirtual() as seen in the
+up the class hierarchy, as seen here, or call `raisePureVirtual()` as seen in the
 processWorker example:

 ~~~{.cpp}